 If ethical review is by a WA HREC: the WASM must be completed and submitted via RGS with the HREA supporting document.

 If ethical review is by an ACT, NSW, QLD, SA or VIC HREC: the WASM must be completed within RGS, printed and submitted via Online Forms to the reviewing HREC.
 Once the WASM is approved by the reviewing HREC, it can be submitted via RGS (along with the approval letter, approved supporting documents and pdf of the HREA) to a WA Health Research Governance (RG) Office to accompany the governance application.

 Find further information on the NMA application process in the WA Health NMA Guidelines December 2017.

 CPIs that are submitting an application to a reviewing HREC outside of WA for a project involving WA sites, must always complete the WASM in RGS, as it is tied to the HREA.

 If the ethical review is performed in ACT, NSW, QLD, SA or VIC, the non-WA CPI must register with RGS and 'Create a New Project'.
 Once the project is created the CPI (or CPI Delegate) must complete the Sites, Members, Declarations (as applicable) and Project Details tabs before creating and completing a WASM in the Forms & Documents tab.
-Refer to Quick Start for Researchers & Hospital Administrators for quick step-by-step guidance regarding this process.
+Refer to Quick Start Guide for New Users for quick step-by-step guidance regarding this process.

 Do not 'submit' the completed WASM at this point (as the reviewing HREC may require changes).
 Print the WASM as a pdf to your PC and uploaded it as a supporting document to the HREA in Online Forms.